 \section{Abstract}

-This paper extends Information Theoretic analysis to packet random access systems with bursty traffic.
-A new channel coding approach for coding within each data packet is proposed with built-in support for bursty traffic phenomena, such as message underflow, and for random access mechanism, such as packet collision detection.
-The coding approach does not require joint communication rate determination either between the transmitters or between the transmitters and the receiver.
-Its performance limitation is characterized by an achievable region defined in terms of communication rates, such that reliable packet recovery is supported for all rates within the region and reliable collision detection is supported for all rates outside the region.
-For random access communication over a discrete-time memoryless channel using a class of random coding schemes, it is shown that the achievable rate region of the introduced coding approach equals the Shannon information rate region without a convex hull operation.
-Further connections between the achievable rate region and the Shannon information rate region are explained.
+This paper applies Information Theoretic analysis to packet-based random multiple access communication systems.
+A new channel coding approach is proposed for coding within each data packet with built-in support for bursty traffic properties, such as message underflow, and for random access properties, such as packet collision detection.
+The coding approach does not require joint communication rate determination either among the transmitters or between the transmitters and the receiver.
+Its performance limitation is characterized by an achievable region defined in terms of communication rates, such that reliable packet recovery is supported for all rates inside the region and reliable collision detection is supported for all rates outside the region.
+For random access communication over a discrete-time memoryless channel, it is shown that the achievable rate region of the introduced coding approach equals the Shannon information rate region without a convex hull operation.
+Further connections between the achievable rate region and the Shannon information rate region are developed and explained.